Hacks, Resources, and Rights: Pregnant at University

 Student parents usually have a special status, allowing for specific accommodations to be made.
 Of course, these are only available to students who choose to reveal their pregnancy status.

-For details about accommodations for student moms, click on your country, below:
+For details about accommodations for student moms, find your region below:

 • United States of America: